vintasoft/WinForms-Dicom_Viewer_Demo/README.md

 # VintaSoft WinForms DICOM Viewer Demo

-The project uses <a href="https://www.vintasoft.com/vsimaging-dotnet-index.html">VintaSoft Imaging .NET SDK</a> and demonstrates how to view and annotate DICOM images in WinForms:
+This C# project uses <a href="https://www.vintasoft.com/vsimaging-dotnet-index.html">VintaSoft Imaging .NET SDK</a> and demonstrates how to view and annotate DICOM images in WinForms:
 * Preview single- and multipage DICOM files.
 * Display DICOM image with necessary VOI LUT (value of interest lookup table).
 * Display DICOM image with/without overlays.